t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Codes starting with 1 are informational; the request was received and being processed (not available in CoAP).
 Codes starting with 2 indicate a successful request.
 Codes starting with 3 indicate redirection; further action is needed to complete the request (not available in CoAP).
-Codes stating with 4 and 5 indicate errors.
+Codes starting with 4 and 5 indicate errors.
 The codes starting with 4 mean client error (e.g., bad syntax in the request) whereas codes starting with 5 mean server error; there was no apparent problem with the request, but the server was not able to fulfill the request.

 For CoAP, the response code alone decides whether a response is cacheable, while HTTP uses explicit cache-control headers or rules over method and code.